Signed in as:

 If you have an aftermarket K member this mount point will be present and of course makes sense to use.
 However, there is no need to modify your stock K member to add one.

-We have customers using racks without mode selection in every aspect of motorsports and daily use.
-With That being said Mode Select Integration harnesses ARE available via request.
-Please email support@wireeverything.com to inquire!
+We have customers using racks without mode select in every aspect of motorsports and daily use.
+With That being said add-on Mode Select modules are available in the store!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.